 As an estate planning, trusts, and probate attorney, Lori Rath creates comprehensive and carefully tailored estate plans for her clients during their lifetimes, and provides thorough legal advice and oversight for trusts and the probate process after a death occurs.
-Lori also routinely represents clients in the process of negotiating property agreement, such as prenuptial and postnuptial agreements.
+Lori also routinely represents clients in the process of negotiating property agreements, such as prenuptial and postnuptial agreements.
 Lori enjoys and is skilled at working with clients whose lives and circumstances vary widely in terms of factors such as age, financial resources, professional and business activities, and family makeup and complexity.
 Lori serves as the chair of Lasher’s Estate Planning, Trusts & Probate practice group.

 Prior to joining Lasher Holzapfel Sperry & Ebberson, Lori was a law clerk for the Honorable Susan R. Agid of the Washington State Court of Appeals, practiced law in the general litigation department at Riddell Williams P.S., and had a solo estate planning practice for six years.
 During law school, Lori served as a judicial intern to the Honorable William L. Dwyer of the United States District Court, Western District of Washington.